 The products digital twin and the digital shadow of production data must be exact and precise for these AI algorithms to be effective.
 The vast amount of different meanings and formats of communication content make gathering data from multiple machines from many vendors very difficult.
 As equipment vendors, manufacturers and solution providers begin to use the new IPC Industrial IoT standard, Connected Factory Exchange (CFX) this restriction will disappear.

 The type of industry or size of the company is irrelevant when it comes to becoming a digital factory, if one is leveraging the right technologies.
 Although the primary advantage in these factories will be the ability to be very flexible and efficiently manage a large product mix, productivity should also increase substantially.
-Eliminating paper in manufacturing also known as the Smart Factory or Industry 4.0 is just the first step of the digital revolution.
-All factories need to adopt digital manufacturing since it is an important business-driven goal.
+Paperless manufacturing solutions, also known as the Smart Factory or Industry 4.0, are just the first step of the digital revolution.
+All factories need to adopt digital manufacturing and paperless production since it is an important business-driven goal.

 To learn more about becoming a Paperless Factory, read these related resources: